Trails

 Beaver Dam Boardwalk

 Various species of frog, turtle, and fish can sometimes been seen and songbirds can often be heard singing from the forest canopy.
 The trail serves as Site #25 on the North Alabama Birding Trail.
-The trail consist of boardwalk and a hard-packed crushed stone surface.
+The trail consists of boardwalk and a hard-packed crushed stone surface.

 Bicycles are not permitted on this trail.